ergoplatform/ergodocs/docs/dev/wallet/keys.md

 Navigate to `localhost:9053/swagger#/wallet/walletDeriveKey`

-click **Try it out**
+Click **Try it out**

 ```
 "derivationPath": "m/44'/429'/0'/0/0"
 ```

-wallet needs to be unlocked, and you need to authorize on top right on swagger click execute and check the address you get in the response
+- The wallet needs to be unlocked, and you need to authorize on top right on swagger
+- Click execute and check the address you get in the response